vlad17/COS513-Blog/_posts/2015-10-03-exploring-methods.md

 ---
 {% include JB/setup %}

-# Week 2: Exploratory analysis
+# Week 2: Exploring Methods

 ## Our Goal (to reiterate)